Device usage patterns

-A common pattern that can be seen in analysis of device usage is that the users start the day using portable units such as mobiles and tablets.
+A very common pattern that can be seen in analysis of web device usage is that the users start the day using portable units such as mobiles and tablets.
 Later in the day desktop computers dominate, and in the evening the portable units increase in volume again.
-Device switching needs to be taken into account in web analytics.
+Device switching needs to be taken into account in web analytics, and as a result cookie deduplication.

 The number of units utilized per user is measureable if a key that connects them together exists, one such key is a login but not limited to only that.
 In fact the more keys the better (up to a point...).